It is a criminal offence to knowingly drop items of rubbish or deposit garbage and trash inappropriately or without consent.

 Section 27 of this litter dropping law amends the offence to include within the definition of litter the discarded ends of cigarettes, cigars and the discarded remains of other products designed for chewing.

 The most littered item around the world is cigarette butts.
-Experts estimate that 5 trillion cigarette butts get discarded every year.
+Experts estimate 5 trillion cigarette butts get discarded every year.
 It takes from five years to 400 years for fag ends to break down into complete degradation.

 You will be guilty of a criminal offence if you get caught dropping litter commensurate with Section 87 of the Environmental Protection Act.
 As a result you could be liable for a maximum fine of £2,500.